auerbachs/BMDExpress-2/docs/benchmark-dose-analysis.md

 ![Popup BMD](https://raw.githubusercontent.com/auerbachs/BMDExpress-2.0/readthedocs/media/popup-bmd.png)

+#### Data Options

+Lists expression data and any pre-filtering in the current workflow.

 #### Continuous Models

 Choose model(s) for curve fitting.
 Some of the models will be selected by default.
 The number of polynomial models available is automatically determined by the unique number of doses comprising the dose-response data.
 Any single model or combination of models may be chosen.